BVLTRA/bvltra/README.md

 # Hello
 *Interactive Development & Systems Architecture*

-I like build digital systems and exploring the logic of code.
+Idk I like build digital systems and exploring the logic of code.
 My primary focus is on **Interactive Development**, backend structures, and data tracking (like my recent deployment, [BVLTRA Metrics](https://bvltra.com)).

 Alonside Interactive Development, I also study Industrial Design at Open Window in Pretoria, which means I approach software with a structural, systems-first mindset.
 I care about mechanisms, clean implementation, and understanding how things work all the way down to the atom.